Trinculo54/NoSmokeIpPinger/README.md

 HAVING "PING.PY" IN SAME DIECTORY WILL RUN OVER BATCH FILE!</span>

 `INSTALATION:`
-Download the file and drag it to your desktop
+Download the <a href="trinculo54.online">file</a> and put it into desired directory, run and enjoy!
-Open it and there you go.

 `USAGE:`
 Once you open it enter an ip in the target feild and hit enter.